Image

 Fighting a DWI license suspension in Lincoln County, MO requires legal experience and technical knowledge—our Lincoln County, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

-For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Lincoln County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
+(This is why our Lincoln County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 However, delays between the alleged driving and the first police encounter can weaken this argument, making it difficult to prove you were intoxicated while actually behind the wheel.
 Additionally, Missouri has strict regulations governing breath and blood testing procedures, including: